 Mourinho also parted ways with Barcelona at this point, perhaps slightly aggrieved at club president Josep Lluís Núñez’s insistence on dismissively referring to him as “the interpreter” – a nickname that was picked up on by the Catalan press.
 Feeling his apprenticeship had been served, the Portuguese thought it was time he became the leading man.
 It was time to take the leap into management.

-Sport Lisboa e Benfica is one of the grandest names in European football and twice winners of the European Cup under Béla Guttmann.
-“When I spoke with van Gaal about going back to Portugal to be an assistant at Benfica,’ Mourinho remembers, “he said: ‘No, don’t go.
+Benfica are one of the grandest names in European football and twice winners of the European Cup under Béla Guttmann.
+“When I spoke with Van Gaal about going back to Portugal to be an assistant at Benfica,’ Mourinho remembers, “he said: ‘No, don’t go.
 Tell Benfica if they want a first-team coach you will go; if they want an assistant you will stay’.”

 When Benfica sacked their German coach Jupp Heynckes in September 2000, Mourinho was appointed his successor.
 However, it was to be a short-lived managerial debut.
 Mourinho found himself at odds with the board from the off; he refused to make Portugal under-21 coach Jesualdo Ferreira his assistant, as suggested by the powers that be, and instead selected former Benfica defender Carlos Mozer to sit alongside him in the dugout.